jannisgru/TFG/pages/index.md

 ---
-layout: page
+layout: home
-title: Home
-permalink: /
+title: Spatiotemporal Analysis of Vegetation Cover in Barcelona
 ---

 # Spatiotemporal Analysis of Vegetation Cover in Barcelona